Each normalized state is a member of an orthonormal basis: A simple proof: Introduction

 One useful result in a finite dimensional Hilbert space is that an arbitrary normalized state can be chosen as a member of an orthonormal basis of the space.
 In the linear algebra theory, this statement is proven \cite{2}: A set including only one state, constructs a linearly independent set.
 But this proof seems rather abstract, at least, for physics students.
 So in this paper, instead, we prove this statement by constructing directly a basis including our arbitrarily chosen state.
 Doing so, in a two dimensional Hilbert space (one-qubit state space), is simple using the Bloch sphere.
 Then, by induction, we generalize this result to the higher finite dimensional Hilbert spaces too.
 We hope that this method be more comprehensible for physics students.

 The paper is organized as follows: In the next section, we review the properties of vector spaces briefly.
 In section 3, using the Bloch sphere, it is shown that in the one-qubit case, each state is a member of an orthonormal basis.
 Our main result is given in section 4, in which, by induction, we generalize the result of section 3 to arbitrary finite dimensional spaces.
-In section 5, we discuss the consequences of this result briefly, and our paper is ended by a summary in section 6.
+In section 5, we discuss the consequences of this result briefly.
+When our result can be used for the countable infinite dimensional case is the subject of section 6 and, finally, our paper is ended by a summary in section 7.